 Data visualization, from 1987 to today is a wonderful reference about the pre-computer age era of visualization which was a combination of cartography, art and statistics rather than any cohesive field as it is often seen today.
 The images showing how people worked with paper to build their visuals add fantastic context to the story.

-Engineering Intelligence Through Data Visualization at Uber explains how Uber's data visualization team grew from 1 person to 15 and the output they created along the way, including the open source tools react-vis and react-map-gl.
+Engineering Intelligence Through Data Visualization at Uber explains how Uber's data visualization team grew from 1 person to 15 and the output they created along the way, including the open source tool react-vis.

 The Practitioner's Guide to System Dashboard Design series covers a lot of ground for what you should consider when building one form of visualization, the data dashboard: